-Karaikudi, in the Southern Tamil hinterland, is a three hour bumpy ride from the nearest airport in Madurai*.
-There is no hint in the barren nondescript landscape of the immense wealth amassed by its renowned residents.
+Karaikudi, a sleepy town in the southern Tamil hinterland, is a three hour bumpy ride from the nearest airport in Madurai.
+There is no hint in the barren nondescript landscape along our way, of the immense wealth amassed by its renowned residents.

 The reasons for their 13th century migration inland to the ninety six villages that then comprised Chettinad is unclear.
 One account mentions persecution by the Chola king.
 Another suggests they were lured by the Pandyan ruler, while yet another attributes the relocation to a tsunami that destroyed Poompattinam.

 By the eighteenth century they had extended their influence across the seas to Ceylon (Sri Lanka) and to the ports of East india, and their scope of trade included pearl, cotton, textiles, pulses and arrack.
 In due course they followed British and European expansion across South East Asia, emerging by the mid nineteenth century as money lenders and primary providers of credit for most commercial and agrarian trade in the region.

 That affluence manifested itself in their mansions and in their superior town planning and water harvesting skills back home.
 Between the 1850s to 1930s they constructed thousands of palatial houses – some spanning entire blocks between parallel streets – using material shipped from every corner of the globe.

 A few families overcame the challenges and turned into entrepreneurs.
 Some of the leading business and banking houses in Chennai are still run by Chettiar families.
 One descendant of their ‘first’ family – his philanthropic grandfather, Sir Annamalai Chettiar, was knighted and awarded the hereditary title of Rajah by the British Raj in 1929 – is reputed to be the owner of a thousand race horses and holds the record for winning the largest number of classics in the world!

 Others however, were slow to preempt the decline.
 They moved on to larger cities in search of fresh opportunities.
 Their forlorn ‘country forts’ abandoned to the custody of caretakers turned into scavenging grounds for antique hunters.
 Even then, most hold on to their white elephant homes.
 Congregating periodically during weddings and religious ceremonies to briefly rekindle their storied pasts.
 Weddings are still grand affairs.
 Dowries of gold, silk, silver and cooking utensils still fill entire rooms.
 I so regret not having made time to attend one last year with my friend.

 The villages of Palatthur and Kanadukathan are veritable museums of local vernacular architecture from the ’30s and ’40s.
-Visiting with Chettiar friends gains us access to a few beautiful old residences including their ancestral home in Palathur that like many others only comes alive on special occasions.
+Visiting with Chettiar friends gains us access to a few beautiful old residences including their ancestral home in Palathur that like many others, only comes alive on special occasions.
 The grandest mansion in the region – the Rajah’s Kanadukathan Palace – was out of bounds due to family litigation.

 Teak pillars surround the airy central courtyard.
 Sepia tinged ancestors pose stiffly with famous personalities on corridor walls.
 The traditional kitchen, redolent of masala fried fish, stirs our hunger pangs even as it all evokes images of the lost lifestyle of the current owner who incidentally bears her grandmother’s name.

 Saratha Vilas is truer to the Chettinad style, complete with ornate chandeliers, teak ceilings, egg tempera glazed walls, central open courtyard and Athangudi* tile flooring.
 The 1905 mansion was completely abandoned until French architects Michel Adment and Bernard Dragon convinced the owners to resurrect and convert it into the stylish boutique hotel with themed rooms.